 Read on for everything you need to know about Galapagos in JULY – weather temperatures, rainfall, water temperature and what wildlife highlights to expect.

 July is in the COOL & DRY Galapagos season, so expect cloudy skies, cool but pleasant temperatures, and dry weather.
-Remember to use sun protection (sunhat, sunscreen, sunglasses), as it is easy to burn even under cloudy skies close to the equator.
+This is a pleasant time to visit Galapagos if you wish to avoid the tropical heat and humidity of the Warm and Wet season.
+Visitors should still remember to use sun protection (sunhat, sunscreen, sunglasses) though, as it is easy to burn even under cloudy skies close to the equator.

 The highlands are now quite bare.
 Don’t worry though, the land Galapagos species can still easily be found in July, even though there is less green food available for them.